yashgo09/pr-test/readme.md

-# This is a Readme file for teh main repo
+# This is a Readme file for the main repo

-I hope I get some error herr so taht i can fix kt ladrr.
+I hope I get some error here so that i can fix it later.